alibaba/innodb-java-reader/README.md

     ImmutableList.of("id", "a", "b"), isAsc);
 ```

+Note that if table has ever been altered to add or remove indices, the secondary key root page number may be incorrect, and cause error, please goes to [FAQ](docs/FAQ.md).

 #### Filtering and projection

 Filtering works on `queryAll` and `rangeQueryByPrimaryKey`, this is more likely index condition pushdown.